-Notes: Data are taken from the national accounts.
-Non-financial corporations' debt includes companies' pension reserve liabilities.
-Corporate sector financial derivatives are excluded owing to data quality issues.
+Notes: Data are taken on a non-consolidated basis from the national accounts.
+Non-financial corporations' debt includes companies' pension reserve liabilities and excludes financial derivatives due to lack of comparability across countries.
+Data for Cyprus are not available for publication owing to national confidentiality constraints.
+For the Netherlands, data on non-financial corporations' debt is consolidated at the level of the resident enterprise group.
 Data for Romania are not available.
-Data for Cyprus are not available for publication owing to national confidentiality constraints.
-Non-financial corporations' debt is consolidated at the enterprise group level in the Netherlands, which affects cross-country comparability.
+The indicator for Hungary is affected by the inclusion of some Special Purpose Entities (SPEs), which are resident in Hungary but having financial links exclusively to non-residents.
+These SPEs may be reclassified into the financial sector following further investigation.